 Failure of the army to conquer a target means that the investment didn’t pay off, and those “investors” may or may not decide to try again.
 If the military excursion is successful, however, the leaders of the army may incorporate conquered provinces in an attempt to continuously extract material goods which will both pay off their initial costs and hopefully earn additional profit.
 The profits earned from the initial conquests can be used to fund additional military excursions which will hopefully reap more profit.
 This is the basic cross-cultural idea behind imperial expansion.

 This is where the theory of diminishing returns begins to take effect.
 As an empire expands and gains more and more “capital” (i.e. money, resources, etc.), the sociopolitical complexity of that polity will naturally become more complex.
-For example, the Aztec conquests throughout Central Mexico resulted in the massive accumulation of material goods throughout the Valley of Mexico, especially in Tenochtitlan.
-This led to a population explosion, with the Valley of Mexico’s population increasing three to five fold over the course of 200 years.
+For example, the Aztec conquests throughout Central Mexico resulted in the massive accumulation of food and material goods throughout the Valley of Mexico, especially in Tenochtitlan.
+This led to a population explosion, with the Valley of Mexico’s population increasing dramatically over the course of two centuries.

 The increased population required more resources in order to sustain, especially as the elite began to expand their influence throughout the empire.
 Even if conquest is halted, complexity will continue to increase so long as material goods are brought to the imperial center.
 Based on this model, continuous conquest is needed in order to sustain the empire.